-As an incoming UNCG student, it’s important to understand your residency classification.
-Not only does your residency classification determine your in-state or out-of-state status, but also it may affect admission, tuition, scholarship, and/or financial aid eligibility.
+As an incoming UNCG student, it’s important to understand your North Carolina residency classification.
+Not only does your residency classification determine your in-state or out-of-state tuition status, but also it may affect admission, scholarship, and/or financial aid eligibility.

 The following UNCG applicants require a residency determination: